henrybosch/henrybosch.github.io/about.md

 Hey!

-I'm Henry, and I'm a PhD Student in Mathematics at Stanford.
+I'm Henry, and I'm a PhD Candidate in Mathematics at Stanford.